-As communicated in our engagement letter dated August 5, 2022, our responsibility, as described by professional standards, is to form and express an opinion(s) about whether the financial statements that have been prepared by management with your oversight are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America.
+As communicated in our engagement letter dated July 17, 2023, our responsibility, as described by professional standards, is to form and express an opinion(s) about whether the financial statements that have been prepared by management with your oversight are presented fairly, in all material respects, in accordance with accounting principles accepted in the United States of America.
 Our audit of the financial statements does not relieve you or management of your respective responsibilities.